Archimedean polytopes

 How to Build: You can see a vZome model of this projection at the end of this page.

-The derivation is the same as for Fig. 10a, but using instead the other two types of Decagons that appear in the projection of the 600-cell: one type has its edges coinciding with the edges of the inner blue Icosahedron (connecting to the vertices of the outer blue Icosidodecahedron via short red struts) and a perpendicular one, with edges coinciding with the blue Dodecahedron, which connect with the vertices of the outer blue Icosidodecahedron via yellow struts.
-Apart from these and those missing in the model in Fig. 10a, there are no additional types of Decagons in the Icosahedral projection of the 600-cell.
+The derivation is the same as for Fig. A.11a, but using instead the other two types of Decagons that appear in the projection of the 600-cell: one type has its edges coinciding with the edges of the inner blue Icosahedron (connecting to the vertices of the outer blue Icosidodecahedron via short red struts) and a perpendicular one, with edges coinciding with the blue Dodecahedron, which connect with the vertices of the outer blue Icosidodecahedron via yellow struts.
+Apart from these and those missing in the model in Fig. A.11a, there are no additional types of Decagons in the Icosahedral projection of the 600-cell.

 See also Eusebeia page on the Grand antiprism.